hackclub/hackclub/workshops/drum_pad/README.md

 }
 ```

-We will change each of our button's properties, with the class name `.box`, to give them unique styling.
+We will write styling for our class name `.box`, that will specify unique styling for our buttons.

 ```css
 .box {